Xilinx/brevitas/src/brevitas_examples/imagenet_classification/ptq/README.md

 ```bash
 brevitas_ptq_imagenet_benchmark --calibration-dir /path/to/imagenet/calibration/folder --validation-dir /path/to/imagenet/validation/folder --gpu 0
 ```
-The script requires to specify the calibration folder (`--calibration-dir`), from which the calibration samples will be taken (configurable with the `--calibration-samples` argument), and a validation folder (`--valid-dir`).
+The script requires to specify the calibration folder (`--calibration-dir`), from which the calibration samples will be taken (configurable with the `--calibration-samples` argument), and a validation folder (`--validation-dir`).

 After launching the script, a `RESULT_TORCHVISION.md` markdown file will be generated with the results on the torchvision models, and a `RESULTS_IMGCLSMOB.md` with the results on manually quantized models starting from floating point weights.

+In this folder it is possible to find a pre-computed `RESULT_TORCHVISION.md` file with all the ~300 combinations on three different torchvision models, as well as the results on the pre-defined quantized Mobilenet V1 (`RESULTS_IMGCLSMOB.md`).

 ## Evaluation flow